Step By Step Lottery Process

-If Frank, who was drawn after Harold in grade 5, also has a sibling in the grade 1 lottery, Frank’s sibling would be placed immediately after Sarah on the grade 1 list.
-Both Sarah and Frank’s sibling would be placed above the current lottery applicants for grade 1 whose names have yet to be drawn.
+If Frank, who was drawn after Harold in grade 5, also had a sibling in the grade 1 lottery, Frank’s sibling would be placed immediately after Sarah on the grade 1 list.
+Both Sarah and Frank’s siblings would be placed above the current lottery applicants for grade 1 whose names have yet to be drawn.

 At the end of each school year, the wait list becomes the list for the next higher grade.
 For example, the wait list for grade 4 during the 2010-11 school year will become the wait list for grade 5 for the 2011-12 school year.

 The lottery process may be preempted for the following reasons:

 - Documented hardship (extenuating circumstances, medical, safety, psychological, or curriculum considerations)